WTF Toxic Hair Dye!? A Non Toxic Guide To See How Hair Dye Measures Up

 As always with non-regulated cosmetics, the best way to avoid these chemicals is to do your own research.
 If you dye your hair yourself, use EWG’s Skin Deep database to look up the ingredients in your hair dyes.
 You can even find better alternatives on there if yours are bad news.

 Fortunately, there are some companies that are making great strides in the non toxic hair dye arena.
 Organic Color Systems is one of those companies.
 They use a coconut acid extract to lift the pigment and lighten hair.
 This leaves the PH balance intact and doesn’t cause the damage or contain the toxic nature of bleach.
 In fact, between 98-99 percent of their ingredients are derived naturally or organic.
 The only synthetic ingredients are stabilizers and pigments.
-You can also try Organic & Mineral, Logona, Sante, Tints of Nature, or Naturigin.
+You can also try Organic & Mineral, Logona, Sante, Tints of Nature, Good Dye Young, or Naturigin.
 To name a few!

 There are some great DIY tricks with food grade ingredients that can give you a temporary new hair-do.
 You’d be surprised what you can do with some vegetable extract, tea, herbs and coffee.